Chocolate Cookies With Peanut Butter Chips

 7. Chocolate Cookies With Peanut Butter Chips (Recipe Card)

-• Baked in 15 minutes.
+• Bakes in 15 minutes.
 Yes, some chilling time is involved, but once they’re in the oven, they’re done before you know it.

 • Diet-friendly.
-Already egg-free, they’re easy to make vegan and gluten-free with a few basic swaps.
+Already egg-free, I’ve also tested them to make vegan and gluten-free with a few basic swaps.

 Levain Bakery Dark Chocolate Peanut Butter Chip Cookies.

-• All-purpose flour- I used plain flour but also tested it out with gluten-free flour, and both work well.
+• All-purpose flour.
+I used plain flour, but also tested it out with gluten-free flour, and both work well.
+I like Bob’s Red Mill gluten-free flour.
 Be sure to sift your flour first to ensure there are no clumps throughout.

-• Cocoa powder– Dutch processed cocoa powder or dark cocoa powder.
-Always use a good quality cocoa powder, to really give these cookies a rich, and dark chocolate flavor.
+• Cocoa powder.
+Dutch-processed cocoa powder or dark cocoa powder.
+Always use high-quality cocoa powder to really give these cookies a rich, dark chocolate flavor.

-• Butter– Unsalted butter and preferably from a stick.
-Many vegan butter brands have excess water added to it, so look for one that has no or minimal added water.
+• Butter.
+Unsalted butter.
+If you opt for vegan butter, choose a stick variety, not a tub.
+Many vegan butter brands add excess water, so look for one with no or minimal added water.

-• Oil– Any neutral-tasting oil works well, like canola oil, vegetable oil, or safflower oil.
+• Oil.
+Any neutral-tasting oil works well, such as canola, vegetable, or safflower oil.

-• Sugar of choice– I used white sugar, as I prefer thicker cookies.
-If you’d prefer softer and more gooey centers, use brown sugar.
+• Sugar of choice.
+I used white sugar, as I prefer thicker cookies.
+If you’d prefer softer, gooier centers, use brown sugar.

 How to make chocolate cookies with peanut butter chips

 Step 1- Mix ingredients.
 In a large bowl, add all of the dry ingredients and stir well.
 In a separate bowl, whisk together the oil, softened butter, and sugar until combined.
-Add one tablespoon of water to the wet ingredients and whisk again until glossy and smooth.
+Add 1 tablespoon of water to the wet ingredients, then whisk again until glossy and smooth.

 Step 2- Combine wet and dry ingredients.
 Slowly add the dry ingredients and mix until just combined.
 Fold in the peanut butter chips and chopped chocolate.
-Cover the mixing bowl and place it in the refrigerator.
+Cover the mixing bowl and refrigerate it.

 Step 3- Prep.
 Preheat the oven and line a large cookie sheet with parchment paper.
 Remove the cookie dough from the refrigerator.
 Using your hands or a cookie scoop, form 6 large or 12 small cookie dough balls and place them on the lined sheet.

 Step 4- Bake.
 Bake the cookies for 12-15 minutes or until the tops are just done.
-Remove from the oven and let cool on the pan briefly, then transfer them to a wire rack to cool completely.
+Remove from the oven and let cool on the pan for a few minutes, then transfer to a wire rack to cool completely.

 how to make chocolate cookies with peanut butter chips.